-If you're ready to take advantage of the PPM program, you can follow our easy guide for a smooth move:
+If you're ready to take advantage of the PPM program, make sure you follow the steps below:

-Step 1.
-Apply for the PPM move by scheduling an appointment with your base Personal Property Transportation Office (PTO) -- this is your opportunity to ask specific questions about your move and get the low-down on the PPM program.
+1. Apply for the PPM move by scheduling an appointment with your base Personal Property Office (PPO).
+This is your opportunity to ask specific questions about your move and get the lowdown on the PPM program.
 A PTO representative will provide you with all forms and instructions you need.
 Foremost among these is the DD Form 2278 (Application for Move and Counseling Checklist).
 Other forms you may need to fill out or provide include:

-You can only do the move after you have been authorized by your PTO.
-If you make a partial PPM move (i.e., only shipping a certain amount of household goods), make sure you work out all the details with your PTO representative.
+Only after applying for and being authorized for a PPM move can you proceed with the move.
+If you make a partial PPM move (i.e., only shipping a certain amount of household goods), make sure you work out the details with your PTO representative.
 Note that you will not receive full government payment for your PPM move until after your move.

-Step 3.
-Arrange for any rental equipment or moving services you need.
-You can either do it all yourself, have a professional handle tasks, or some of both.
-Packing materials can be purchased from commercial suppliers, online, or at big box stores.
-Your PTO can often recommend stores and services in your old and new locations, or you can search online.
+3. Arrange for any rental equipment or moving services you need.
+You either can do it all yourself, have a professional handle it or a combination of both.
+Packing materials can be purchased from commercial suppliers.

-Step 5.
-Pick up your operating allowance from your local payroll office.
+5. Pick up your operating allowance from your local dispersing office.

 - Name, grade, Social Security number